 So you’re an undergrad (maybe even a freshman, or God forbid a pre-freshman).
 And you have your heart set on landing a management consulting internship.
 What can you do now to set yourself up for success?

-While we didn’t have nearly as much foresight our freshman year as you do (it took me 6 weeks to find my HIS101 class), we have mad respect for those of you who are thinking ahead.
-After all, going through a consulting interview process is one of the most competitive processes you will ever be a part of, and only the best of the best succeed.
+Surely we didn’t have nearly as much foresight our freshman year as you do!
+(It took me 6 weeks to find my HIS101 class).
+So we have mad respect for those of you who are thinking ahead.
+After all, going through a consulting interview process is one of the most competitive processes you will ever be a part of.
+Only the best of the best succeed.

 Don’t believe us?
 Last year, MBB firms only accepted 3% of their applicants.
 Even Ivy League schools like Harvard and Yale accept 6% of their applicants.

 Should these numbers worry you?
 Not at all!
 With some hard work, planning, and preparation, you’ll be well positioned to land the consulting internship of your dreams.
 Buckle up and get ready for our Top 5 tips for undergrads wanting to enter management consulting.